pierrepicaud/resume/README.md

 - Recreate a numerical simulation from a research paper (Data Driven Control) from matlab to python

 **3D modelling intern, Oleg Bulichev, June 2020 to Jully 2020 (1 month)**
-- Create a 3D model for an experimental stand
+- Create a 3D model for an experimental stand, report can be found [here](https://htmlpreview.github.io/?https://github.com/pierrepicaud/resume/blob/main/experimental_stand/intership_report.html)

 **Machine Operator at EverLight (Taiwan) Jully 2015 to Jully 2018 (1.5 years)**
 - Operate plating machines